Larry Teague

-Larry R. Teague (from Nashville, Arkansas) is an American politician and a Democratic member of the Arkansas Senate representing District 10, which includes Howard, Montgomery, Pike, and Polk counties and parts of Clark, Hempstead, Nevada, and Sevier counties.
-He also serves as Senate Minority Whip.
-He is ineligible to seek re-election in 2022 due to term limits.
+Larry R. Teague (from Nashville, Arkansas) is a former American politician and was a Democratic member of the Arkansas Senate representing District 10, which includes Howard, Montgomery, Pike, and Polk counties and parts of Clark, Hempstead, Nevada, and Sevier counties.
+He also served as Senate Minority Whip.
+He was ineligible to seek re-election in 2022 due to term limits.
 Teague served consecutively in the Arkansas General Assembly from January 2009 until January 2013 in the Senate District 20 seat and from January 1997 through January 2002 in the Arkansas House of Representatives District 19 seat.

 Personal life

 Teague attended Texarkana College and the University of Arkansas.
 He owns an insurance agency in Nashville and was previously assistant manager of the Skaggs Alpha Beta grocery store in Texarkana.
 He is also active in the Arkansas Hunger Relief Alliance and attends the First United Methodist Church of Nashville, where he serves as a lay speaker and Sunday school teacher.